Article

 For those less familiar with the approach, behavioral narration is a technique described by Lee Canter in Classroom Management for Academic Success.
 While not a new technique (the book was first published in 2006), it stands as true today as it did then.
 And, it’s far from complicated.
 Start by verbally describing positive behaviors you’re witnessing without sentiment as a reminder to your students of the expected procedure.
 These comments on acceptable behavior then encourage others to follow suit.
 For example, point out, “Jacob is waiting quietly for instructions,” or “Corinne and Maribel have packed away all of their supplies.”

 If you’ve never tried it, this technique might sound a little strange at first.
 So, before you stop reading, think about how many times you’ve said, “Jordan, sit down.
 David, sit down.
 I’ll wait here until everyone is sitting down. *Pause* Ethan and Carly are still not sitting down.
 Please sit down.
 I need everyone in their seat.”
 This broken record can feel like it’s on repeat all day, every day when students don’t follow procedures.
-What if you didn’t have to do that?!
+What if you didn’t have to do that?
 Behavioral narration could be the key for you, just as it has been for many other teachers.
-Here are three reasons why this method works:

 This year, don’t underestimate the power of behavioral narration in your classroom.
 Check out this video from kindergarten teacher Kyle Thain to see behavior narration in action.
 Interested in learning more about classroom management?
-Check out this blog post on establishing effective classroom culture from the first day!
+Check out this article on establishing effective classroom culture from the first day.

 Get the latest education insights sent directly to your inbox